 All About Nasal Allergies

 Facial pressure, drainage, obstructed nasal breathing, and sneezing are all common with sinus infections however the majority of the time there may be no infection present.
-Rhinitis (nasal inflammation) may be due to a number of causes, the most common being environmental allergies.
-Lifelong or developed structural problems also usually play some role in symptoms as well.
-We try not to focus on a “single” cause for problems as it is probably more effective in the long run to look at the relative impact of various “contributors” that may be present in you.
+We call any more form of nasal inflammation “rhinitis”, and it may be due to a number of causes, but ENVIRONMENTAL ALLERGIES are the most common cause.
+Structural problems, such as a deviated septum also usually cause some symptoms as well.

-Nasal allergies are one of the most common disease states in this country with an overall economic impact in the billions of dollars.
+Nasal allergies are one of the most common disease states in this country.
+High pollen counts, high humidity and even city smog levels of areas like the Atlanta metro make rhinitis experienced by about half our population at least sometimes.
 Patients with allergic rhinitis will most commonly have the seasonal variant (Seasonal Allergic Rhinitis or ‘SAR’) due to allergic sensitivities of seasonal blooms of tree, grass or weed pollens.
 Perennial Allergic Rhinitis (‘PAR’) describes a more year-round condition due to sensitivities to mold, pet dander, cockroaches and dust mites.

 Together with your examination and a history of your worst symptoms, we use cutaneous allergy testing to help sort out which environmental triggers may be the culprit at exacerbating your inflammation.

+The simple epicutaneous “prick” test is usually followed by a small intradermal dosage to better specify your strength of reaction.
 Allergy skin testing takes about an hour to perform and results are finalized right away.
-About 90% of patients get meaningful results (sometimes surprising) from these tests.
 Usually your doctor will meet with you right after the test to review the results and build a plan.
+The specific scoring from the skin testing is used in treatment planning and in formulation of allergy therapy if desired.

 Yes, we do test for several food allergies.
 However, please understand that “food allergies” means a specific kind of medical reaction side effect to foods.
-Many people have various food intolerances (such as lactose intolerance or alcohol intolerance) that may cause side effects after eating something that is really not a medical allergy.
+Many people have various food intolerances (such as lactose intolerance or alcohol intolerance) that may cause side effects after eating something that is necessarily not a medical allergic response.
 We test about 24 food items that are linked to nose and throat allergies.
+We are testing specifically for the allergic immune response, which covers about half of the various food intolerances that exist out there.
 Currently we are not offering allergy treatment for food allergies (science has not yet cracked the code for reliable food allergy treatment!)

-Based on your allergy test results we will make recommendations about treatment.
+Based on your allergy test results we will make recommendations about treatment following the Otolaryngic Allergy treatment model.
 Patients with mild allergies, or weak results may be recommended to continue non-specific therapy like allergy pills and nasal sprays; HEPA air purification at the office and bedroom is also very helpful.
 But if we are getting moderate or strong results, your doctor may talk to you about Specific Allergy Therapy.

 Allergy Therapy means taking a specific recipe of what you are allergic to, at a low but continuous and increasing dosage, over a long period of time.
 Through a variety of mechanisms we see that the body’s abnormal immune response to the triggering allergies can be reduced.
 Resulting in better breathing, less sniffles and improvement in sinus infections.